-The current operating status of the Input or Output, either Connected, Connecting, Connection established, or Disconnected.
-SRT Connection Mode, either Caller, Listener, or Rendezvous.
-The stream bitrate (in kbps).
-The elapsed running time of the Input or Output.
-The stream bitrate (in kbps).
-The elapsed running time of the Input or Output.
-The elapsed running time of the Input or Output.
-Number of packets received/sent for the Input or Output.
-Bandwidth used.
-Available Input or Output buffer size in bytes.
+Statistic Description/Values State The current operating status of the Input or Output, either Connected, Connecting, Connection established, or Disconnected.
+Mode SRT Connection Mode, either Caller, Listener, or Rendezvous.
+Bitrate The stream bitrate (in kbps).
+SRT Uptime The elapsed running time of the Input or Output.
+Received Packets (Input) Sent Packets (Output) Number of packets received/sent for the Input or Output.
+Used Bandwidth Bandwidth used.
+Available Receive Buffer (Input) Available Send Buffer (Output) Available Input or Output buffer size in bytes.
 SRT buffers are the stream packets waiting to be received or sent.
 This statistic shows the portion of the buffers up to the first missing packet.
 In other words, the remaining time to transmit the missing packet before it's too late.
 The level of the buffer in absence of packet loss is just below the latency value.
 In presence of packet loss, it is between 0 and the latency value.
-Tip If the Buffer goes to 0 often, then there is most likely insufficient BW to support the desired bitrate.
+If the Buffer goes to 0 often, then there is most likely insufficient BW to support the desired bitrate.
 In this case, decrease your bitrate.
 If the Buffer occasionally goes to 0, then the SRT Latency should be increased.
-Rate at which the Input or Output is receiving or sending stream packets in megabits per second.
-(Maximum Segment Size) Maximum amount of data, specified in bytes, that a computer or communications device can receive in a single TCP segment.
-The maximum buffer size (ms) available for managing SRT packets.
+Receive Rate (Input) Send Rate (Output) Rate at which the Input or Output is receiving or sending stream packets in megabits per second.
+MSS (Maximum Segment Size) Maximum amount of data, specified in bytes, that a computer or communications device can receive in a single TCP segment.
+Latency The maximum buffer size (ms) available for managing SRT packets.
 SRT Latency can be set on both the Input and Output.
 The higher of the two values is used for the SRT stream.
-Measured round-trip time.
+RTT Measured round-trip time.
 Round Trip Time (RTT) is the time it would take for a packet to travel from a specific source to a specific destination and back again.
 In SRT, this is measured as the time it takes for the destination device to send an acknowledgment (ACK) packet, and then receive a corresponding confirmation (ACKACK) packet.
-Number of SRT packets reported missing on the UDP connection.
+Lost Packets Number of SRT packets reported missing on the UDP connection.
 For each "hole" detected in the packet sequence, a request to re-transmit the lost packet is sent to the sender.
 This lost packet may (or may not) be re-covered by the re-transmit request.
+Note This is the raw number of packets dropped by the network.
+Most are recovered by retransmission at the source and so do not necessarily result in any artifacts.

 Sent NAKS (Input) Received NAKS (Output) Total number of negative acknowledgment packets sent from the source device or received from the destination device.
-Max Bandwidth (Output) Maximum bandwidth used by the Kraken SRT Output stream (i.e., the current total of audio/ video bit rate plus ancillary data plus the SRT bandwidth overhead).
+Max Bandwidth (Output) Maximum bandwidth used by the Kraken SRT Output stream (i.e., the current total of audio/video bit rate plus ancillary data plus the SRT bandwidth overhead).
 Key State Indicates status of AES Encryption (if enabled), either Secured or Unsecured.
 Key Length Indicates the specified key length for AES encryption, in bits: 128, 256, or Unset.
-Lost Rate (Input) Retransmit Rate (Output) Rate at which the Input is receiving lost packets, or the Output is resending lost packets in bits/ s.
+Lost Rate (Input) Retransmit Rate (Output) Rate at which the Input is receiving lost packets, or the Output is resending lost packets in bits/s.
 See the "Lost Packets" description (above) for more details.